csukuangfj/ppm/readme.md

 which implements and extends [CPM][1] for motion estimation and [PatchMatch Stereo][2] for stereo matching.

+You can obtain a copy of the thesis at the address: https://elib.uni-stuttgart.de/handle/11682/9592

 The estimation results
 for the standard benchmarks are available
 at: [KITTI-2012][8], [KITTI-2015][9],